 The severity of Psoriasis varies from small, localized patches to complete body coverage.

 What is Plaque Psoriasis?

-Plaque psoriasis (also called as Psoriasis Vulgaris) makes up about 90 percent of cases which typically appears as raised areas of inflamed skin covered with silvery-white scaly skin and are most commonly appear on the elbows, knees, scalp, and back.
-This is the most common form of the psoriasis in adolescents.
+Plaque psoriasis (also called Psoriasis Vulgaris) makes up about 90 percent of cases which typically appear as raised areas of inflamed skin covered with silvery-white scaly skin and are most commonly appear on the elbows, knees, scalp, and back.
+This is the most common form of psoriasis in adolescents.

 What are the causes of Psoriasis?